apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures are little changed as investors look toward key inflation report: Live updates**
+**The Mike Tyson-Jake Paul boxing match shows streaming is just cable now**

-You can read more about it [here](https://www.cnbc.com/2024/11/12/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.washingtonpost.com/technology/2024/11/12/mike-tyson-vs-jake-paul-netflix-ads-streaming/).

 ## Requirements
 - Python 3.8